Aim

 Authorisation

-The food ministers agreed at their August 2019 meeting to progress trans fats and sugar sweetened beverages as activities to help reduce chronic disease related to overweight and obesity.
+The food ministers agreed at their August 2019 meeting to progress work on industrially-produced trans fats and sugar sweetened beverages as case studies to improve the food supply and help reduce chronic disease related to overweight and obesity.

 Status

-• summarising consultation submissions to develop a decision regulation impact statement for trans fats with a preferred policy option for the food ministers
+FRSC is currently summarising consultation submissions and undertaking a cost-benefit analysis to develop a decision regulation impact statement for industrially-produced trans fats with a preferred policy option for the food ministers.

 Completed consultation on trans fats

-• current trans fat consumption and contribution to chronic disease
+- current industrially-produced trans fats consumption and contribution to chronic disease

-• proposed actions to eliminate or reduce trans fat in Australia and New Zealand.
+- proposed actions to eliminate or reduce industrially-produced trans fats in Australia and New Zealand.

-We ran a consultation on trans fats from 4 August to 29 September 2023.
+A consultation on trans fats was held between 4 August to 29 September 2023.
 The submissions will inform a decision regulation impact statement.

 Completed policy paper

-As part of this activity, we developed a policy paper that explored:
+As part of this activity, FRSC developed a policy paper that explored:

 It identified 2 possible case studies for improving the composition of the food supply: